BEN425/Redstone-tools-1.17.1/README.md

 You can also set the **keybindings** so that you can access these abilities without opening the menu everytime.

+## Ingame Hud
+Display some information on the screen.
+It can display coordinates, biomes, light level, hand held items and targetted blocks.

+It also display extra information of the hand held item, such as enchantments, attribute modifiers and custom potion effects.

+I might add more information to display in the future, such as redstone and mob information.

 ## Versions
 Minecraft: 1.17.1